kiml42/SpaceCombatSimulation/README.md

 Bugs:
     Priority:
+        Account for location of starting module when avoiding overlapping modules.
         "Can't remove Rigidbody because HingeJoint depends on it" rocket engines carry on regardless if the rocket has no target.
     Graphical - Beams don't turn off when the turret dies. - haven't seen this one in a while.